witekest/uyuni-rfc/accepted/00076-configuration-channels-visibility.md

 ### Why are we doing this?

 At the moment there is no way to figure out Configuration and State Channels connections other than the ones directly in place to a specific System.
-Such a type of channel can exist and be difined at:
+Such a type of channel can exist and be defined at:

 - Organization level
 - System Group level